You're in the right place! Welcome to our newly updated ESC website.

 Area of expertise: pathophysiology of valvular heart diseases.

-Dr Romain Capoulade obtained his PhD in Experimental Medicine from Laval University in Québec, Canada in 2014, where he investigated the metabolic determinants associated with the development of calcific aortic valve stenosis.
-He pursued his career at the Massachusetts General Hospital, Harvard Medical School in Boston, working on pathologies affecting the mitral valve.
+Dr Romain Capoulade obtained his PhD in Experimental Medicine from Laval University, Canada, in 2014, studying metabolic drivers of calcific aortic valve stenosis.
+He then worked at Massachusetts General Hospital, Harvard Medical School, focusing on mitral valve disease.

 Doctor Romain Capoulade